metacpan/metacpan-cpan-extracted/distros/P/Params-ValidationCompiler/README.md

 - named\_to\_list

-    If this is true, the generated subroutine will expect a list of key-value pairs or a hashref and it will return a list containing only the values.
-    `params` must be a arrayref of key-value pairs in the order of which the values should be returned.
+    If this is true, the generated subroutine will expect a list of key-value pairs or a hashref and it will return a list containing only values.
+The `params` you pass must be a arrayref of key-value pairs.
+The order of these pairs determines the order in which values are returned.

-    You cannot combine `slurpy` with `named_to_list` as there is no way to know how the order in which extra values should be returned.
+    You cannot combine `slurpy` with `named_to_list` as there is no way to know how to order the extra return values.

 ## validation\_for(...)